 A multicomponent digital intervention to promote help-seeking for mental health problems and suicide in sexual and gender diverse young adults: A randomized controlled trial

-LGBTQ+ community's higher susceptibility to worse mental health outcomes and more help-seeking barriers compared to the cis-heterosexual population.
+Sexual and gender minority community's higher susceptibility to worse mental health outcomes and more help-seeking barriers compared to the cis-heterosexual population.
 Despite the LGBTQ+ population facing higher mental health risks, there has been a dearth of research focusing on developing tailored interventions targeting them.
 The current intervention was an effective approach in promoting help-seeking intentions, mental health literacy, and help-seeking encouragement-related knowledge.

 A qualitative study of how self-harm starts and continues among Chinese adolescents